ss20515/Home-Automation/README.md

 # Home-Automation
-This will be used as the site for the home automation system
+This will be used as the site for the home automation system.

 ## Introduction